eesantiago/media_server/initial_setup.md

 Add users for each of the services you will be usung:

-sudo useradd -m /var/lib/radarr -s /usr/sbin/nologin radarr
+sudo useradd -m /var/lib/radarr -s /usr/sbin/nologin radarr use this one

+to do
+-change radarr home directory, delete old
+-

 create the media group